+The UK is a popular destination for international students, particularly the capital city of London.
 The reform is designed to ease the visa application process for international students coming into the UK.
 The UK government has decided to slacken the Tier 4 Student Visa by dropping the English language writing, reading and speaking test.
 Also exempt from the requirements, applicants will no longer need to provide evidence of their previous academic study or proof of their maintenance and finances – but such benefits are only available to certain students.

 Already considered ‘low risk’, the US, Canada, Australia, New Zealand and many other countries already benefit from bypassing these requirements.
 Now, they welcome newbies to the list (which will start with immediate effect from July 6th): China, Mexico, Thailand, Indonesia, Cambodia, Serbia, Bahrain, the Dominican Republic, Kuwait, Macau, and the Maldives.